 I am noticing that when I feel anxiety it is because I have stepped out of the present now.
 It can be something as simple as wanting to take a shower and worried that the delivery man will come while I am bathing.
 That snippet of worry creates an anxious feeling in my chest that is uncomfortable and unsettling.
 It only takes a small future worry for me to slip from my peaceful state of being.

 If a small future worry like missing a delivery triggers a feeling of anxiety, imagine what big worries trigger.
-For many of us a constant state of anxiousness has become the normal.
+For many of us, a constant state of anxiousness has become the norm.
 We call it various names like overwhelm, stress, nervousness, restlessness, or tension.
 It doesn’t matter what label we give it the feeling of anxiety is hard to ignore.

 So, what can we do about anxiety?

 - Breathe.
 When I am anxious I forget to breathe.
 So, the first step is to inhale and allow my body to relax into the rhythm of a big deep breath.

 - Awareness.
 I become very aware of my now.
 I find that I have to become very present.
 Sometimes I do this by looking around my space or feeling something tactile like the chair I am sitting in.
 I orient myself to the here and now.

 - Remember.
 This may feel like a big leap, but it is truly just the next step.
 I have to remember that my life is unfolding right here at this moment.
 Not in some future scenario that I have created in my mind, but right here.